-Bratislava, Slovakia – Former Prime Minister and chairman of the ruling Smer party Robert Fico has been officially charged by Slovak police with racism and hate speech, local news agency TASR reported.
+Bratislava, Slovakia – Former Prime Minister and chairman of the ruling Smer party Robert Fico has been officially charged by Slovak police with hate speech and inciting racial hatred, local news agency TASR reported.

 Robert Fico, Slovakia’s long-term strongman forced to resign as Prime Minister last year in the wake of investigative reporter Jan Kuciak’s murder, was charged by local police for expressing support to far-right lawmaker Milan Mazurek.